-1 st Offense: Offender(s) will be prohibited from attending the team's next home contest.
-2 nd Offense: Offender(s) will be prohibited from attending ANY home school district athletic events for the remainder of the season in question (fall, winter, spring) or for a period of 3 months commencing from the date of the second offense, whichever is longer.

-3rd Offense: Offender(s) will be prohibited from attending ANY home school district athletic events for one full calendar year, commencing from the date of the 3rd offense.

-PLEASE REMEMBER, WE ARE ALL ON THE SAME TEAM, AND NOT ONLY REPRESENT MINNEWASKA AREA SCHOOLS, BUT OUR COMMUNITY AND FAMILIES AS WELL.

-We have read and understand the above policy regarding parent/student/spectator guidelines for Minnewaska Area High School Activities events.
-Student Signature Date Parent Signature Date
+' ' ' 9 2 nd Offense: the remainder of the e season in question (fa ing ANY home school district athletic events for ll, winter, spring) or for a period of 3 months ffense, whichever is longer.
+3 rd Offense: Offender(s) will be prohibited from attending ANY home school district athletic events for one full calendar year, commencing from the date of the 3rd offense. , TEAM, AND NOT ONLY REPRESENT MINNEWAS KA AREA SCHOOI LS, BUT OUR COMM UNITY AND FAMILIES AS WELL. l and understand the Area High School Ac 1 0 g parent/student/spectator guidelines for Student Sig gnature Date Parent Signature Date